 “I reached out to one guy after the vote.
-After the board of directors voted, words started getting out and his exact words to me and I read them to you from his text because I’m like, is this real?
-Are they moving to the end?
-He said, yeah, it is, it’s not a bluff.
+After the board of directors voted, words started getting out and his exact words to me and I read them to you from his text because I’m like, ‘Is this real?
+Are they moving to the end?’
+He said, ‘Yeah, it is, it’s not a bluff.’
 His words.
 There is more work to do, but barring anything very strange, it’s a done deal.
-That’s what he said.
-And then he wrote his words again.
-Illinois fed it up.” – he said.
+That’s what he said,” Schefter said.

 “No loyalty to the fans at all in sports.
 They pretend to be a part of the community for PR purposes but always follow the $$$,” one wrote.